bluesky/bluesky/doc/source/tutorial.rst

 .. warning::

-    Notice that all of the values in this metadata dictionary are strings.
-They must be either strings, numbers, lists/arrays, or dictionaries only.
+    The values in the metadata dictionary must be strings, numbers, lists/arrays, or dictionaries only.
 Metadata cannot contain arbitrary Python types because downstream consumers (like databases) do not know what to do with those and will error.

 To be polite, we should allow the user to override this metadata.
 All of bluesky's "pre-assembled" plans (:func:`~bluesky.plans.count`,